diBuonumore/Data-science/README.md

 To conclude: Australia's climate is highly diverse and can be broadly classified into several distinct regions based on precipitation patterns

+### Project 2 - The MNIST dataset in Python
+MNIST stands for Modified National Institute of Standards and Technology database.
+It consists of 70.000 handwritten digits from 0-9, each represented as a 28x28 grayscale image (all data has the same, fixed size).

+Goal: to write an algorithm that will detect which digit is written

+Steps:
+1. Set random seeds for reproducibility
+2. Load the data + visualize it
+3. Shuffle data
+4. Split data into training, validation and test sets
+5. Scale the data
+6. Create a model
+7. Train and test the model
+8. Fiddle with different hyperparameters